apache/pulsar/site2/docs/client-libraries-cpp.md

 pulsar://localhost:6650
 ```

-In a production Pulsar cluster, the URL looks as follows:
+In a Pulsar cluster in production, the URL looks as follows:
 ```http
 pulsar://pulsar.us-west.example.com:6650
 ```

-If you use TLS authentication, the URL looks as follows:
+If you use TLS authentication, you need to add `ssl`, and the default port is `6651`.
+The following is an example.
 ```http
 pulsar+ssl://pulsar.us-west.example.com:6651
 ```

-## Consumer
+## Create a consumer

+To connect to Pulsar as a consumer, you need to create a consumer on the C++ client.
+The following is an example.

 ```c++
 Client client("pulsar://localhost:6650");